merbanan/rtl_433_tests/tests/TFA-Marbella-30.3238.06/README.md

 # TFA Marbella Pool thermometer

-TFA Marbella is a wireless pool termomenter with main a display.
+TFA Dostmann Marbella is a wireless pool thermomenter with a main display.

 Sensor cat no:       30.3238.06